Radamnation/Equipe-A-7345-H22/Assets/Prefabs/LivingEntities/Enemy/Basic Enemy AI/README _ Basic AI Template.txt

 Step 01 : CREATE PREFAB VARIANT ========================
 + [MB2 on prefab > Create > Prefab Variant]
 + Change Name
++ Create a new [FloatVariableSO] for maxHP & link to variant

 Step 02: ANIMATOR ===================================== (MAY NEED TO IMPLEMENT [Animation Override Controller] INSTEAD)